tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

     * Windows 10 SDK 10.0.17763.0
     * If Visual Studio prompts to upgrade the SDK and version when first opening the solution, hit "cancel".
     * If Visual Studio complains about Falcor library, run ./Falcor/update_dependencies.bat, then go back to Visual Studio to build the solution.
-    * If Visual Studio complains about some unaccessible pybind11, try installing [pybind11 library](https://pybind11.readthedocs.io/en/stable/installing.html)
+    * If Visual Studio complains about some inaccessible pybind11, try installing [pybind11 library](https://pybind11.readthedocs.io/en/stable/installing.html)
 * ** Others**
     * Developer Mode must be enabled
     * Permission to run PowerShell files that are not digitally signed